NanoComp/meep/doc/docs/FAQ.md

 ### Where can I ask questions regarding Meep?

-There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings since 2006 spanning a large number and variety of discussion topics.
+There is a public [mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-discuss) for users to discuss issues pertaining to setting up simulations, post-processing output, installation, etc. A good place to start is the [list archives](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/) which includes all postings (6000+) since 2006 spanning a variety of discussion topics.
 Bug reports and new feature requests should be filed as a [GitHub issue](https://github.com/stevengj/meep/issues).

 [Simpetus](http://www.simpetus.com), a company started by Meep's developers, provides professional consulting services for photonic design and modeling including development of turn-key simulation modules as well as training and technical support for getting up and running with Meep.

 ### How can I contribute to the Meep project?

 [Pull requests](https://github.com/stevengj/meep/pulls) involving bug fixes, new features, and general improvements are welcome and can be made to the master branch on GitHub.
-This includes tweaks, revisions, and updates to this documentation which is also part of the [repository](https://github.com/stevengj/meep/tree/master/doc).
+This includes tweaks, revisions, and updates to this documentation which is also part of the [source repository](https://github.com/stevengj/meep/tree/master/doc).

-### Is there a standard reference on Meep?
+### Is there a technical reference on Meep?

 The technical details of Meep's inner workings are described in the peer-reviewed publication [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, Vol. 181, pp. 687-702, 2010 ([pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)).
 Additional information is provided in the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707) in Chapters 4 ("Electromagnetic Wave Source Conditions"), 5 ("Rigorous PML Validation and a Corrected Unsplit PML for Anisotropic Dispersive Media"), 6 ("Accurate FDTD Simulation of Discontinuous Materials by Subpixel Smoothing"), and 20 ("MEEP: A Flexible Free FDTD Software Package").
-A summary is provided in a [colloquium presentation](https://www.youtube.com/watch?v=9CA949csYvM) at the College of Optical Sciences at the University of Arizona.
+[Lecture presentation](https://www.youtube.com/watch?v=9CA949csYvM) and [slides](http://ab-initio.mit.edu/~ardavan/stuff/IEEE_Photonics_Society_SCV3.pdf) are also available.

 Installation
 ------------